AndreGleichner/xattr-win/README.md

     -h  Help.

+    -k  Keep-going.
+Ignore errors and continue processing the next file.
+        This is useful when you want to process a list of files and ignore errors on some of them.

     -l  By default, the first two command forms either display just the attribute names or values, respectively.
 The -l option causes both the attribute names and corresponding values to be displayed.
 For hex display of values, the output is preceeded with the hex